HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 Full simulation uses the detailed detector description and simulates the particles passage through it, taking into account all the physics processes they may encounter.
 It is very time and CPU consuming.

-Therefore for many tasks, especially in the early stage of detector design, the fast simulation is used.
+Therefore for many tasks, especially where huge number of simulated events is needed, the fast simulation is used.
 It takes a less detailed description of the detector and does not simulate every particle step-by-step.
 Instead, it simulates the overall response of the (particular) detector in a parametric way.

+The parametrisation depends on the detector type.
+For trackers it may create instantly track (that may be treated as if it was reconstructed) and propagate the particle to the next detector.
+In case of the calorimeters, for each particle the energy deposits may be created instantly, which are later passed to the reconstruction procedure.

+Both full and fast simulation can be performed in FCCSW using Geant4.
+Since the same tools are used for both of them, each simulation may be an interplay of both with the full simulation performed in some volumes and fast simulation in others.

+### 1.1.1.
+Tracking detectors

 Generated particles are transported inside the detector and their 4-momentum and/or position are smeared taking into account the resolutions and efficiency.
 Those smeared particles may be analysed and treated as the reconstructed particles, even though no hits were produced and no reconstruction was performed.
 All the detector effects (both physics processes that may encounter and detector resolutions) come from the smearing process (or rather the resolutions that were used for smearing).